 Installing JIRA Data Center

-Before you install JIRA Data Center, review this prerequisite information:
+Before you install JIRA Data Center, please review this pre-requisite information:

 - Understand how JIRA Data Center works.